top of page

 ABOUT ME

 In addition to my research, I'm passionate about science communication.
-Twitter is my jam (@drmichellelarue) and in addition to creating the popular #CougarOrNot hashtag, I've curated @realscientsts (here) & @biotweeps (here).
-I also give several keynote speeches a year.
-I've presented at IdeaCity about emperor penguin behavior, the Gordon Research Conference about effects of climate change on Adélie penguins, and I spoke about Weddell seals and citizen science at the Earth Optimism Summit on Earth Day 2017.
+Twitter used to be pretty fun, but I am now on BlueSky and Instagram (both @drmichellelarue).
+I've presented at IdeaCity about emperor penguin behavior, I spoke about Weddell seals and citizen science at the Earth Optimism Summit on Earth Day 2017, and spoke about women in science at Disney's D23 fan convention in 2024. â€‹â€‹Check out my speaking page!

 Donate to my Penguin Research Fund